HolyBlackCat/cpp-tutorials/language/02_basic/16_references.md

 > ## Exercise 1
 >
 > Experiment with references.
-Write a program that modifies the array elements in ranged-for, observe that it doesn't work correctly without references, and does work correctly with them.
+Write a program that modifies the array elements using a ranged-for, observe that it doesn't work correctly without references, and does work correctly with them.

 ## Declaring several references in one declaration